-Knoxville-Knox County Planning (Planning) provides staff to the Knoxville Regional Transportation Planning Organization (TPO).
+The Knoxville-Knox County Planning provides staff to the Knoxville Regional Transportation Planning Organization (TPO).
 The TPO is the local Metropolitan Planning Organization (MPO) for the Knoxville urban area.
-As the TPO is the MPO for the Knoxville urban area, all references in this report will refer to the TPO (recognizing Planning is the official contracting agency for the TPO).
+For this Report, Knoxville-Knox County Planning and the TPO are one-in-the-same agency.
+Knoxville-Knox County Planning changed its name from the Knoxville Knox County Metropolitan Planning Commission (MPC) formerly on April 24, 2019.
+Any reference to MPC and/or Knoxville-Knox County Planning are one in the same agency.